 He is also certified as an Adult Peer Support Specialist from the Department for Behavioral and Intellectual Disabilities, along with Mental Health CPR, Mental Health First Aid & Psychological First Aid.
+He was commissioned a Kentucky Colonel in 2008 by Governor Steve Beshear.
+In 2019 Dustin became a graduate of Class #31 of the Louisville Metro Police Department Citizens & Clergy Police Academy and also A One Love Louisville Ambassador.
 He Is currently receiving training as a drug and alcohol faith counselor.
-He was commissioned a Kentucky Colonel in 2008 by Governor Steve Beshear.

 Dustin has experienced a series of mental health relapses over the years & has returned to the hospital & even jail, however these experiences only equipped him to become the professional he his today.
 Dustin is now a recognized asset to the recovery community throughout Kentuckiana & is always proud to help others in recovery.